NEC Programme Office

-The National Entitlement Card Programme Office (NECPO) was set up to deliver a managed service to support the 32 local authorities and provide guidance and assistance with other potential developments and partners.
+The National Entitlement Card Programme Office (NECPO) was set up to deliver a managed service that supports the 32 local authorities and provides guidance and assistance with other potential developments and partners.
 The Improvement Service provides overall governance for the card programme and appointed Dundee City Council to lead NECPO.

 NECPO provides the following services: